-We currently have a number of additional Generic Pharmaceuticals under review for in-licensing.
+We are currently looking into a number of additional Generic Pharmaceuticals for possible in-licensing.
 No assurances can be provided that we will acquire the rights to all or any of these generic drugs.
 We believe that a larger product portfolio will provide us with more opportunities and a greater reach into the marketplace.
-We hope to further build our generics portfolio of "SBI" label Generic Pharmaceuticals over time.
+We hope to further build our Generic Pharmaceuticals portfolio over time.
 There are no assurances this will occur.

-Various publicly available sources indicate that the worldwide sales of generic pharmaceuticals are approximately \$200 billion per year.
-In the United States and Canada, the sales of generic pharmaceuticals are approximately \$50 billion and \$5 billion, respectively.
+Various publicly available sources indicate that the worldwide sales of generic pharmaceuticals are approximately \$250 billion per year.
+In the United States and Canada, the sales of generic pharmaceuticals are approximately \$70 billion and \$7 billion, respectively.
 The generic pharmaceuticals business is very competitive.
-There are several multinational players in the field including Teva (Israel), Novartis - Sandoz (Switzerland), Hospira (USA), Mylan (Netherlands), Sanofi (France), Fresenius Kabi (Germany) and Pharmascience (Canada).
-While no assurances can be provided, with our offering of Canadian approved products we believe that we will be able to access at least a small percentage of the generic pharmaceutical marketplace.
+There are several multinational players in the field including Teva (Israel), Novartis - Sandoz (Switzerland), Hospira (USA), Mylan (Netherlands), Sanofi (France), Fresenius Kabi (Germany) and Pharmaceuceuce (Canada).
+While no assurances can be provided, with our offering of Canadian approved products we believe that we will be able to access a small percentage of the generic pharmaceuticals marketplace.

-Dietary Supplements Operations
+Nutritional Supplements Operations